 Build on your knowledge from the previous two years.
 Critically reflect on and analyse complex perioperative issues, emergency and trauma situations.
-Consolidate your basic skills in the three main perioperative areas and enhance them with practice in anaesthetics and surgical scrub.
+Consolidate your basic skills in the three main perioperative areas and enhance them with practice in anaesthetics, recovery and surgical scrub.
 We also offer the chance to examine some of the more advanced skills required for continuous professional development and career progress. including leadership, management and clinical governance.
 These experiences will prepare you for registration and life after graduation.

 Module code: ODP3001

 The course is approximately 50% practice and 50% theory.
 Class sessions are in large blocks and occur throughout the year, followed by the necessary weeks of clinical practice.
 Teaching takes place at either Edge Hill University’s Ormskirk campus or our St James’ campus in Manchester.
 This is dependent on where you chose to apply to, and where you’ll be living during the course.

 When you are studying in practice, you will be working in a placement in either Merseyside, East Cheshire or Greater Manchester.
 We will endeavour, where possible, to place you in a placement near to where you live.
 However, this is dependent on availability of clinical placements within that area so there may well be a degree of travel to and from placements.
 You’ll be responsible for travel to and from placements but travel costs can be reimbursed.

 As operating departments are accessible 24 hours a day you may be required to work at weekends, evenings and night time as well as through the day.

 Assessment will be ongoing throughout the programme.
 Theoretical assessments can consist of exams, written assignments, oral presentations, oral examinations, and practical exams called Objective Structured Clinical Examinations.
 Practical assessments take place in the clinical placement area and in clinical skills facilities.